 Prospective FLTAs should be aware that they will need to be flexible in terms of program activities due to possible COVID-19-related adjustments to the 2022-23 academic year.
 Program adjustments may include the requirement to teach remotely, assist with teaching responsibilities online, or attend virtual sponsored activities such as orientations or the mid-year conference.

 *Selected FLTAs will teach Uzbek to U.S. students.
 Uzbek and English language proficiency will be tested during the interviews.

 - Be teachers with not more than seven years of teaching experience.

 - Be English teachers or professionals in related fields.
-Candidates who are teachers in the fields of American Studies, Journalism and Media, and American or English Literature will also be considered on a case-by-case basis.
+Candidates who are teachers in the fields of American Studies, Journalism and Media, American or English Literature and teachers of their own language as a foreign language will also be considered on a case-by-case basis will also be considered on a case-by-case basis.

 - Be residing in their home country throughout the nomination and selection process

 - Fluency in English is mandatory.
 Application materials must be the work of the applicant without assistance or translation from another source